publisha/shakespeareplay/readme.md

 You don't need GitHub.com for the moment, apart from reading this text, but you will need to recall your username and password during the next steps.

 ### Your digital tools
 You will need a text editor that can show and preview web HTML.
 We now want you to download and install _Atom_.
-You can find this [free open source editor here][b810fa64].
+You can find this [free open source editor here][9ef5b049]

+  [9ef5b049]: https://atom.io "grab Atom"

 ![Download Atom](images/2017/01/downloadAtom.png)